Somali–Portuguese conflicts: Battle of Zeila, 1517

+16th century engraving depicting the Battle of Zeila in 1517.

-After the Portuguese governor of India Lopo Soares de Albergaria had conducted a campaign on the Red Sea in 1517, he razed the city of Zeila, whose garrison was away at the time and whose commander Mahfuz had recently been killed in combat while on campaign in Ethiopia.
+After the Portuguese governor of India Lopo Soares de Albergaria had conducted a campaign to the Red Sea in 1517, he razed the city of Zeila, whose garrison was away at the time and whose commander had recently been killed in combat while on campaign elsewhere, in Ethiopia.

-Berbera raid, 1518
+Berbera raid, 1528

-In 1518, the Portuguese led by António de Saldanha directed a six battleship naval attack towards Berbera.
-The inhabitants were however alert and upon receiving news of the presence of a Portuguese fleet in the region, evacuated the city with all their belongings.
+In 1528, the Portuguese directed a naval attack against Berbera.
+The inhabitants were however alert and upon receiving news of the presence of a Portuguese fleet in the region, evacuated the city with all its belongings.
 The city was then razed by the Portuguese.

-Zeila raid, 1520

-Another documented conflict occurred when a Portuguese fleet on their way to the holy city of Mecca, led by Diogo Lopes de Sequeira, attacked Zeila along with other cities on the Red Sea, their primary purpose being to disrupt Ottoman naval superiority in the region and to fight Islam.
-According to historical accounts, the Portuguese bombarded the city, targeting its defenses and trade infrastructure.
-However, Adalite forces, bolstered by Ottoman weaponry, resisted fiercely, and the Portuguese did not establish any long-term presence in the region.

-Massawa Ambush, 1541
+Battle of Massawa, 1541

-In April 1541, troops of the Adal Sultanate attacked and killed all but two of a party of 100 Portuguese commanded by António Correia, who had mutinied and gone ashore at Massawa.
+In 1541, troops of the Adal Sultanate attacked and killed all but two of a party of 100 Portuguese commanded by António Correia, who had mutinied and gone ashore at Massawa.

 Battle of Benadir, 1542

 After the Portuguese conducted a large-scale naval expedition to Suez in 1541, the Ottoman Empire dedicated greater resources into protecting the Red Sea from Portuguese intrusion.
 To such effect, about 25 galleys were armed and stationed at Aden.